 How to Calculate Dental Office Overhead

-Too often, dentists are super focused on production, but not putting as much thought into expenses, which is a huge factor in what you get to take home.
-That kind of mentality will force you to work harder because if you are increasing production, but not controlling practice overhead expenses along the way, you may be spinning wheels.
+Too often, dentists are super focused on production, but they are not monitoring their dental overhead expenses, which is a huge factor in what you get to take home.
+That kind of mentality will force you to work harder.
+If you are increasing production, but not improving your practice systems to get better control on practice overhead expenses, you may be spinning wheels.

-The most important part of finding the correct overhead percentage of income according to industry experts would be to take out the compensation related to the owner and associates in the practice.
-Put your Profit & Loss report in front of you and circle the following expense accounts:
+The most important part (and often done wrong) of finding the correct overhead percentage of income would be to take out the compensation related to the owner and associates in the practice.
+Put your Profit & Loss report in front of you and put a line through the following expense accounts:

 Gross Pay - Owner / Partners